ForgeRock/openig-devops-guide/docker/sample1-base/readme.md

-# Sample 1 - Deploying an OpenIG Base Image in Docker
+# Sample 1 - Deploying an IG Base Image in Docker

 ### Before you start:
 * Read and follow the instructions in Chapter 1, <i>Before You Start</i> of the Deployment Guide.<br>
-You should have downloaded the OpenIG .war file and the sample files, configured the network, and installed Docker.
+You should have downloaded the IG .war file and the sample files, configured the network, and installed Docker.
 * Make sure that port 8080 is not being used.
 * Start Docker or make sure it is running.